 If you are picking up your student, please plan on arriving no sooner than 3:00 pm.
 School does not dismiss until 3:30 pm.
 All students need to be picked up no later than 3:35 pm, as we have no supervision for students after that time.
-If you have a need to pick your child up early for an appointment, please call in advance and always bring your ID to the window for check-out.
 Thank you for your support and cooperation on this matter.